Roman Senate: Senate of the Roman Empire

 While the Roman assemblies continued to meet after the founding of the empire, their powers were all transferred to the senate, and so senatorial decrees (senatus consulta) acquired the full force of law.
 The legislative powers of the imperial senate were principally of a financial and an administrative nature, although the senate did retain a range of powers over the provinces.
 During the early Roman Empire, all judicial powers that had been held by the Roman assemblies were also transferred to the senate.
 For example, the senate now held jurisdiction over criminal trials.
-In these cases, a consul presided, the senators constituted the jury, and the verdict was handed down in the form of a decree (senatus consultum), and, while a verdict could not be appealed, the emperor could pardon a convicted individual through a veto.
-The emperor Tiberius transferred all electoral powers from the assemblies to the senate, and, while theoretically the senate elected new magistrates, the approval of the emperor was always needed before an election could be finalized.
+In these cases, a consul presided, the senators constituted the jury, and the verdict was handed down in the form of a decree (senatus consultum).
+A verdict could not be appealed, but the emperor could pardon a convicted individual through a veto.
+The emperor Tiberius transferred all electoral powers from the assemblies to the senate, and while theoretically the senate elected new magistrates, the approval of the emperor was always needed before an election could be finalized.

 Around 300 AD, the emperor Diocletian enacted a series of constitutional reforms.
 In one such reform, he asserted the right of the emperor to take power without the theoretical consent of the senate, thus depriving the senate of its status as the ultimate repository of supreme power.
 Diocletian's reforms also ended whatever illusion had remained that the senate had independent legislative, judicial, or electoral powers.
-The senate did, however, retain its legislative powers over public games in Rome, and over the senatorial order.
+The senate retained its legislative powers over public games in Rome, and over the senatorial order.
 The senate also retained the power to try treason cases, and to elect some magistrates, but only with the permission of the emperor.
 In the final years of the western empire, the senate would sometimes try to appoint their own emperor, such as in the case of Eugenius, who was later defeated by forces loyal to Theodosius I. The senate remained the last stronghold of the traditional Roman religion in the face of the spreading Christianity, and several times attempted to facilitate the return of the Altar of Victory (first removed by Constantius II) to the senatorial curia.
 According to the Historia Augusta (Elagabalus 4.2 and 12.3) emperor Elagabalus had his mother or grandmother take part in Senate proceedings.
 "And Elagabalus was the only one of all the emperors under whom a woman attended the senate like a man, just as though she belonged to the senatorial order" (David Magie's translation).
 According to the same work, Elagabalus also established a women's senate called the senaculum, which enacted rules to be applied to matrons regarding clothing, chariot riding, the wearing of jewelry, etc. (Elagabalus 4.3 and Aurelian 49.6).
 Before this, Agrippina the Younger, mother of Nero, had been listening to Senate proceedings, concealed behind a curtain, according to Tacitus (Annales, 13.5).